EPR_Authorized_Representative_bevollmächtigter_guide_ecosistant

 The requirement does not include any exceptions for company size or sales volume.
 Even the smallest retailers who only occasionally sell abroad will need to appoint an AR for packaging in each EU country where they have customers.
 According to the PPWR, ARs may take over registration and reporting duties to the national producer registers that each EU member state must set up by October 2027 at the latest.
 The exact scope of AR responsibilities in each country will become clearer as we move closer to that deadline.

 Criticism of this rule includes concerns overregulation and additional trade barriers.
 For online retailers, cross border sales in the EU will involve more administrative steps and costs.
-Planning ahead will be crucial to stay compliant.
+It remains to be seen whether the EU Commission’s proposal will be accepted.

 a parcel with a cute dog sitting in it